swetharevanur/notes/cs231n/README.md

-*For Stanford's spring 2018 offering of CS 231N (Convolutional Neural Networks for Visual Recognition).*
+*Notes for Stanford's spring 2018 offering of CS 231N (Convolutional Neural Networks for Visual Recognition).*